PadsterH2012/Instructors/project_instructions/instruction_modules/module_initial_setup.md

 - [ ] "../../archivebin/" directory exists
 - [ ] "../../.gitignore" file exists in project root (same level as project_instructions/ and project_working_files/) with proper exclusions
 - [ ] .gitignore file is NOT located inside project_working_files/ or project_instructions/ directories
+- [ ] Git repository (.git/) is initialized at project root level (same directory as project_instructions/)
+- [ ] Initial git commit completed with message "Initial project setup - Module 0 complete"
+- [ ] Git status shows project_instructions/ and archivebin/ are ignored (not in untracked files)
+- [ ] Git repository is clean with no untracked files that should be ignored
 - [ ] "../../project_working_files/system_info.env" file exists with current date information
 - [ ] "../../project_working_files/project_context.md" file exists with user responses and implications
 - [ ] "../../project_working_files/status.md" file exists and contains the complete template
 - [ ] Module 0 status is marked as COMPLETED in status.md
 - [ ] Status update history contains the completion entry for Module 0
+- [ ] Git commit for Module 0 completion has been created and pushed
+- [ ] Git repository shows clean status with no uncommitted changes
+- [ ] Remote repository is synchronized with local Module 0 completion
 - [ ] If debug mode enabled: "../../project_working_files/debug_log.md" file exists in isolated area
 - [ ] If debug mode enabled: Debug log shows Module 0 completion with validation results
 - [ ] Verify project_instructions/ folder remains completely untouched